 How automated sensitive data discovery works

-If automated sensitive data discovery is enabled for your Macie account, Macie evaluates the inventory data on a daily basis to identify S3 objects that are eligible for automated discovery.
+If you enable automated sensitive data discovery, Macie evaluates your inventory data on a daily basis to identify S3 objects that are eligible for automated discovery.
 As part of the evaluation, Macie also selects a sampling of representative objects to analyze.
-Macie then retrieves and analyzes the latest version of each selected object from Amazon S3, inspecting each object for sensitive data.
+Macie then retrieves and analyzes the latest version of each selected object, inspecting it for sensitive data.

-As the analysis progresses, Macie updates statistics, inventory data, and other information that it provides about your Amazon S3 data.
+As the analysis progresses each day, Macie updates statistics, inventory data, and other information that it provides about your Amazon S3 data.
 Macie also produces records of the sensitive data it finds and the analysis that it performs.
-The resulting data provides insight into where Macie found sensitive data in your Amazon S3 data estate, spanning all the S3 buckets that Macie monitors and analyzes for your account.
-The data can help you assess the security and privacy of your sensitive data, determine where to perform a deeper investigation, and identify cases where remediation is necessary.
+The resulting data provides insight into where Macie found sensitive data in your Amazon S3 data estate, which can span all the S3 general purpose buckets that Macie monitors and analyzes for your account.
+The data can help you assess the security and privacy of your Amazon S3 data, determine where to perform a deeper investigation, and identify cases where remediation is necessary.

 For a brief demonstration of how automated sensitive data discovery works, watch the following video: